Rangipuke

 Auckland University of Technology (AUT), Corner of Wellesley and St Paul Street

-The marae’s meeting house was named Te Pūrengi (ropes supporting a canoe mast) by Ngāti Whātua.
-Te Kaipara is the name gifted to the whare kai (dining hall).
-It is the name of the west coast harbour which historically provided food and shelter to tangata whenua (local indigenous people).
+The marae’s meeting house name means Te Pūrengi (ropes supporting a canoemast) by Ngāti Whātua.
+The whare kai (dining hall) is named Te Kaiparan after the west coast harbour which historically provided food to tangata whenua (local indigenous people).
 The marae enables Māori culture to be understood and experienced.

 6.